Published by New Libri Press

 –Mary Trimble, Author, Sailing With Impunity

-THE CAMERA’S EYE was shortlisted for Chanticleer Reviews Somerset Prize for mainstream and literary fiction.
+THE CAMERA’S EYE was a finalist for Chanticleer Reviews Somerset Prize for mainstream and literary fiction.

 The novel is on Shelf Unbound’s Honored 100 list of indie novels.